 - a bytecode compiler responsible for producing Python code objects from the source code of a user application;

 - a bytecode evaluator responsible for interpreting Python code objects;

 - a standard object space, responsible for creating and manipulating the Python objects seen by the application.

 The bytecode compiler is the preprocessing phase that produces a compact bytecode format via a chain of flexible passes (tokenizer, lexer, parser, abstract syntax tree builder, bytecode generator).
 The bytecode evaluator interprets this bytecode.
 It does most of its work by delegating all actual manipulations of user objects to the object space.
 The latter can be thought of as the library of built-in types.
 It defines the implementation of the user objects, like integers and lists, as well as the operations between them, like addition or truth-value-testing.

-This division between bytecode evaluator and object space is very important, as it gives a lot of flexibility.
+This division between bytecode evaluator and object space gives a lot of flexibility.
 One can plug in different object spaces to get different or enriched behaviours of the Python objects.
-Additionally, a special more abstract object space, the flow object space, allows us to reuse the bytecode evaluator for our translation framework.